USS Shelby: Invasion of Okinawa

 At Pearl, she loaded combat medical supplies and 1,383 troops, and sailed on 7 April.
 Stopping at Eniwetok from 15 to 23 April and at Ulithi from 27 to 29 April, Shelby arrived at Okinawa and disembarked her troops on 3 and 4 May.

 The ships there underwent frequent air attacks, and, on 4 May, a kamikaze aircraft passed over Shelby and crashed into the light cruiser USS Birmingham (CL-62) anchored nearby.
 The same day, Shelby began receiving casualties from the beach, although cargo unloading continued until 6 May.
 On 8 May, she got underway with 166 wounded servicemen on board, whom she disembarked at Saipan on 12 May before returning to San Francisco on 28 May.

 On 13 June, Shelby sailed from San Francisco with troops and cargo for Manila, where she arrived on 8 July after stops at Eniwetok and Ulithi.
 She then returned, via the same route, to San Francisco on 5 August; and, after 10 days repairs, moved to San Diego to load more cargo and passengers.

 After hostilities

 Sailing on 20 August, Shelby arrived at Pearl Harbor on 26 August and sailed from there on 1 September with troops and equipment for the occupation of Japan.
-The transport entered Sasebo, Japan, on 22 September; and, after disembarking her troops, departed on the 25 September to pick up additional occupation forces in the Philippines.
+The transport entered Sasebo, Japan, on 22 September; and, after disembarking her troops, departed on 25 September to pick up additional occupation forces in the Philippines.
 She embarked these in Lingayen Gulf between 3 and 5 October and delivered them at Sasebo on 14 October.